barrust/pyprobables/README.rst

 `pyhash <https://github.com/flier/pyfasthash>`__ library.
 Each data object in **pyprobables** makes it easy to pass in a custom hashing function.

+Read more about how to use `Supplying a pre-defined, alternative hashing strategies`_ or `Defining hashing function using the provided decorators`_.

 Installation
 ------------------